Basic tactics for evading imminent threats as an untrained differs from the highly trained but the mindset remains the same while abroad.

 If evading a confrontation is unavoidable, escape is the next best and most logical tactic.
 Get in the habit of mapping basic escape routes of wherever you may be for; areas of police presence, crowded places, public transportation, taxi stops, stores and hiding spots.

 Escape is meaningless if you have nowhere to escape to.
 Escape is first a journey then a destination.

 PRO TIP : Simplistically, just running away and getting distance from the potential aggressor is the best move.

-PRO TIP : If you see danger coming, wave your hand out like your saying “hello” to an imaginary person from a distance, this will make it appear that your not alone and may deter the aggressor.
+PRO TIP : If you see danger coming, wave your hand out like your saying “hello” to an imaginary person from a distance, this will make it appear that you’re not alone and may deter the aggressor.

-Blending in to your environment and the people around you is an excellent way to minimize yourself as a target.
+Blending in to your environment and the people around you is an excellent way to minimize yourself as a visible target.
 This could mean as far as dressing the same way the locals do or at the very least, not looking like a typical tourist.

 This concept of “cultural camouflage” is more than physical appearance, mannerisms also play a role in blending in.
 Observe, learn and imitate.